 Ioannis Kapodistrias

-A museum in honor of the first governor of Greece and a large child of Corfu, Ioannis Kapodistrias, was missing from Corfu.
+A museum in honor of the first governor of Greece and a native of Corfu, Ioannis Kapodistrias, was missing from Corfu.

 This large gap was filled in 1981 with the establishment of the Centre of Kapodistrian Studies – Museum of Kapodistrias.